ArbitrumFoundation/docs/docs/concepts/delegate-delegation.md

    - confidently shift our focus to fun non-gov things together!
 ```

-When participating in the Arbitrum DAO, token holders have the option to either vote directly on proposals or to delegate their voting power to a delegate.
+When participating in the <a data-quicklook-from='arbitrum-dao'>Arbitrum DAO</a>, token holders have the option to either vote directly on proposals or to give their voting power to a delegate.
 In this concept doc, we'll explore the concept of delegates and delegation within the context of the Arbitrum DAO.

 ### What is a delegate?

 A delegate is a member of the Arbitrum DAO community who has been elected to represent other token holders and vote on their behalf.
-Delegates are elected by token holders who choose to delegate their voting power to them.
-Delegates are required to follow the Constitution of the Arbitrum DAO and must act in the best interest of the token holders they represent.
+Delegates are elected by token holders who choose to grant their voting power to them.
+Delegates are required to follow the [Constitution](../dao-constitution.md) of the Arbitrum DAO and must act in the best interest of the token holders they represent.

 ### Why delegate?

-Delegation allows token holders to participate in the governance of the Arbitrum DAO without having to actively keep track of every proposal and vote.
-By delegating their voting power to a delegate, token holders can trust that their vote will be cast in a way that aligns with their own beliefs and values.
+Delegation allows token holders to participate in the <a data-quicklook-from='governance'>governance</a> of the Arbitrum DAO without having to actively keep track of every proposal and vote.
+By granting their voting power to a delegate, token holders can trust that their vote will be cast in a way that aligns with their own beliefs and values.

-Additionally, token holders who delegate their voting power are still able to vote on proposals directly if they choose to (?).
-This allows for added flexibility and the ability to "override" a delegate's vote if necessary (?).
+Additionally, token holders who delegate their voting power are able to revoke this delegation and reclaim voting power back to themselves at any time.
+They may want to do this if, for example, there is an important proposal that they themselves want to vote on directly.

 ### How to delegate